NullyTime/Nodie/README.md

+###### Note: This project is still in development, and many things do not work properly.

 # Nodie

-Nodie is a graph visualizator.
-It allows you to create graphs, save them and run one of the few simple algorithms.
+Nodie is a graph visualization program.
+It allows you to create graphs, save them, and run one of the few simple algorithms.

 ## How to use
-Run "index.html" in your browser (preferably, Firefox (version >111.0.0))
+Open `index.html` in your browser (preferably, Firefox (version >111.0.0))